Review: Oneworld Lounge LAX Tom Bradley International Terminal

 The Star Alliance lounge is the Business Class lounge to beat at LAX’s Tom Bradley Terminal and the oneworld lounge doesn’t do that – the Star Alliance lounge has an outdoor terrace that the oneworld lounge cannot compete with – but it’s still a solid offering.

-Clearly I wouldn’t use this lounge if I had access to the Qantas First Class lounge or the American Airlines Flagship lounge (over in T4) but, as a place to spend a bit of time before a flight, this really isn’t too bad at all.
+Clearly I wouldn’t use this lounge if I had access to the Qantas First Class lounge or the American Airlines Flagship lounge (over in T4), but as a place to spend a bit of time before a flight, this really isn’t too bad at all.

 1 COMMENT